Temporary Advertisements On The Street Furniture

 - Anyone wishing to display a banner must submit a schedule describing the proposed sites and proposed dates during which the banners will be displayed.

-- Normally no more than 10 banners within the borough will be permitted for any one event/campaign although exceptions may be made for important events of relevance to most people such as elections.
+- No more than 10 banners within the borough will be permitted for any one event/ promotion although exceptions may be made for major public events such as elections.

-- No banner may exceed 4m x 1m.
-(2x Standard Panels).
-No character or symbol on the banner may be more than 750mm in height
+- No banner may exceed 4.0m x 0.6m (2 x Standard Panels).
+No character or symbol on the banner may be more than 0.45m in height.

-- Banners must not be left up for more than 28 days.
-Where a sign relates to an event it must not be erected more than 28 days before the event and must be removed within 48 hours after the end of the event.
+- Banners must not be left in place for more than 30 days.
+Where a banner relates to an event, it must not be erected more than 28 days before the event and must be removed within 48 hours after the end of the event.

 How long can I have a banner up for?

-A banner can be kept up for a maximum of 28 days.
+A banner can be kept up for a maximum of 28 days, the date of removal will be confirmed once the application has been approved.

 How can I make a complaint about the placement / condition of a banner?